Burabay National Park, Kazakhstan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to get the right kind.
-A lot of adapters currently being sold are just plug changers and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Ensure that you choose the necessary type.
+The vast majority of adapters available are just plugs and expect your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should be appropriate for most locations.
+This one is sufficent for most places.

 Make your flight more comfortable with an airplane phone mount